All about Graves' disease

 Radioactive iodine therapy

-The most commonly utilized treatment for Graves' disease is radioactive iodine therapy; it has been used since the 1940s.
+Radioactive iodine therapy has been used to treat Graves' disease since the 1940s.
 It is still popular because it is non-invasive and highly effective.

 Radioactive iodine is taken orally and directly targets the thyroid gland.
 Iodine is used by the thyroid gland to make thyroid hormones.
 When medication is taken, the radioactive iodine soon builds up in the thyroid gland and slowly destroys any overactive thyroid cells.